TJCAJ/tnl/Test.md

 ### **Initial tests**

-The primary goal for this project was to learn the basis of HTML and CSS while creating a responsive web page that can assist in connecting a specific target group as well as it delivers some entertainment and a chance to to learn more oabout poker for the user.
+The primary goal for this project was to learn the basis of HTML and CSS while creating a responsive web page that can assist in connecting a specific target group as well as it delivers some entertainment and a chance to to learn more about poker for the user.
 After my first submission failure, I decided to clone my original PP1 project and continue to develop the project for a resubmssion.
 This is why I have quite a few commits.

 - Macbook Pro (5120 X 2880)
 - LG HDR 4K" Monitor (3840x2160)